-The Parks and Recreation Department is currently focused on the following geographical areas: 55-mile Prescott Circle Trail, Prescott Greenways, Prescott Peavine Trail to Chino Valley, Willow Lake to Watson Lake via Granite Dells, multiple trails to Glassford Hill with connectivity to Prescott Valley through the new Granite Dells Park and Preserve, recreation pathways City-wide, and the completion of larger interconnected trail networks in order to benefit the Mile-High Trail system.
+The Recreation Services Department is is currently focused on the following geographical areas: 55-mile Prescott Circle Trail, Prescott Greenways, Prescott Peavine Trail to Chino Valley, Willow Lake to Watson Lake via Granite Dells, multiple trails to Glassford Hill with connectivity to Prescott Valley through the new Regional Park and Preserve, recreation pathways City-wide, and the completion of larger interconnected trail networks in order to benefit the Mile-High Trail system.
 The acquisition, dedication, and stewardship of open space as a community amenity is also an economic development asset which supports the tourism industry.